-If you’re a Certified Management Accountant (CMA), you are in an excellent position to pursue a number of interesting and non-traditional career options.
-The CMA credential is globally recognized and respected, making it the perfect choice for those who want to expand their horizons beyond traditional accounting and finance roles.
+If you’re a Certified Management Accountant (CMA), you’re in an excellent position to pursue several interesting and non-traditional career paths.
+Because the CMA credential is globally recognized and respected, there are a lot of CMA job options out there, making it the perfect choice for anyone who wants to expand their horizons beyond traditional accounting and finance roles.

 Here, we’ll explore 11 out-of-the-box career options for Certified Management Accountants.

 As a management accountant, you have the expertise and experience to help businesses use their resources more efficiently.
-By providing strategic advice to management teams, you can help them make better decisions and ensure they are getting the most out of their investments.
+By providing strategic advice to management teams, you can help them make better decisions and ensure they’re getting the most out of their investments.

 One of the benefits of being a consultant is flexibility.
-You can work on a freelance basis or join an established consultancy firm and specialize in management accounting services.
+You can work on a freelance basis or join an established consulting firm and specialize in management accounting services.

 Risk management is an important area for management accountants to consider.
 Financial risk managers assess, monitor, and manage the risks associated with a company’s investments.
-You’ll need to be a skilled negotiator and have a good understanding of financial markets.
+To excel in this role, you’ll need to be a skilled negotiator and have a good understanding of financial markets.

-If you choose this career, be prepared to work in traditional corporate environments, such as banks and insurance companies.
+If you choose this career, be prepared to work in traditional corporate environments, like banks and insurance companies.

 Management accountants are well-positioned to take on data analyst roles, as they understand the complexities of accounting and know how to evaluate financial information.
 Data analysts collect and interpret large amounts of data from different sources.
 They generate insights and help management teams make informed decisions.